stroopwafel11/Tutorial-Github-1/README.md

 * A new branch called feature (because we’re doing ‘feature work’ on this branch)
 * The journey that feature takes before it’s merged into master

-## Have you ever saved different versions of a file?
+Have you ever saved different versions of a file?
 Something like:
-story.txt
+* `story.txt`
-story-joe-edit.txt
+* `story-joe-edit.txt`
-story-joe-edit-reviewed.txt
+* `story-joe-edit-reviewed.txt`
 Branches accomplish similar goals in GitHub repositories.
-Here at GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our master (production) branch.
-When a change is ready, they merge their branch into master.
+Here at GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `master` (production) branch.
+When a change is ready, they merge their branch into `master`.